cjherman6/rf_implementation/README.md

 A good explanation of how this works can be found [**here**](http://blog.datadive.net/interpreting-random-forests/).

-_But in a nutshell: These explanations are done by calculating the change in a given measurement (e.g. average sale price) between nodes after splitting_
+_In a nutshell: These explanations are done by calculating the change in a given measurement (e.g. average sale price) between nodes after splitting_

 ![Tree Interpreter](https://s3.amazonaws.com/chermsbucket/rf_imp_folder/tree_interpreter.png)